Rinomhota scores as Aluko’s Reading defeat Coventry City | Goal.com

 Andy Rinomhota scored his first goal of the 2020-21 English Championship campaign as Reading cruised to a 3-0 win over Coventry City.

-Buoyed by their 2-1 defeat of Luton Town their last time out, Veljko Paunovic’s men made it two wins from two games at the Madejski Stadium.
+Buoyed by their 2-1 defeat of Luton Town the last time out, Veljko Paunovic’s men made it two wins from two games at the Madejski Stadium.

 Minutes later, some magic from Ovie Ejaria almost led to a second goal, only for the woodwork to deny the midfielder.
 The English midfielder of Nigerian descent found his way into the box, cut back and drilled a low shot that sailed past Wilson before hitting the base of the near post.